balderdashy/sails-docs/upgrading/To1.0.md

 To encourage better performance and easier scalability, `.update()` no longer sends back an array of updated records.
 Similarly, `.destroy()` no longer sends back _destroyed_ records.
 Instead, the second argument to the .exec() callback is now `undefined` (or the first argument to `.then()`, if you're using promises).

-This makes your app more efficient by removing unnecessary `find` queries, and it makes it possible to use `.update()` and `.destroy()` to modify many different records in large datasets-- rather than falling back to lower-level native queries.
+This makes your app more efficient by removing unnecessary `find` queries, and it makes it possible to use `.update()` and `.destroy()` to modify many different records in large datasets, rather than falling back to lower-level native queries.

 You can still instruct the adapter to send back updated records for a single query by using the `fetch` meta key.
 For example: